adamlocker/my-wee-blog/_posts/2020-05-06-data-club-are-on.md

 **EDIT:** Apparently the Google Calendar invite was not working as epxected, so here's a link driectly to the [Google Meet we'll be using](https://meet.google.com/ief-qiim-nto).

+**EDIT 2:** This should now be fixed and you should be able to add the event to your calendar using the link or button below.
+I hope.
+I mean I have embarassed myself quite enough for one day.

 There will be a Google Meet, er, meeting.
 Here's a (now fixed!) [link](https://calendar.google.com/event?action=TEMPLATE&tmeid=N3ZjdTU0ZWpzYWRodjJyNG9pZzA3M3R2N2EgZnA3bXJkcWhiOHBzOWZqY29tdmZkYjBhdGNAZw&tmsrc=fp7mrdqhb8ps9fjcomvfdb0atc%40group.calendar.google.com) to it!

 And here's a wee button thing to add it to your diary.